 What is a Local Authority Home Loan?

-A Local Authority Home Loan is a Government backed mortgage for first time buyers or other eligible applicants through local authorities.
+A Local Authority Home Loan is a Government backed mortgage for first time buyers and Fresh Start applicants through local authorities.
 The scheme is for the purchase of new or second-hand residential properties and for self-builds.
 It also includes the purchase of homes through State schemes such as the Tenant Purchase Scheme and Affordable Housing Schemes, with the exception of the First Home Scheme.

 You can borrow up to 90% of the market value of the property.